 If there is a problem or something goes awry, you can probably figure out a routine for that problem for next time.
 This will get easier with practice, and with consistency.

-Start each class with a reminder of the rules.
+Start each class with a reminder of the rules, preferably with visual aids and a choral response for younger students.

-Take time to set up the rules and routines for the first day or two.
+Take time to set up the rules and routines for the first few weeks of the school year.

 Then, every day, make sure you go through them again quickly.
 Just name them at the start, or have a kid read them.